Flaig6294/discretize-guides/builds/thief/condi-deadeye/index.md

       ### High-Burst Variant

-      This variant is meant for short-duration fights or bosses with short phases; without any Cantrip slotted, take <Trait name="maliciousintent"/> over <Trait name="oneinthechamber"/>.
+      This variant is meant for short-duration fights or bosses with short phases; without any Cantrips slotted, take <Trait name="maliciousintent"/> over <Trait name="oneinthechamber"/>.
 Take <Skill id="13026"/> over <Skill name="devourervenom"/> on Ensolyss, or <Skill name="mercy"/> with <Trait name="oneinthechamber"/> if group DPS is not high enough not to run out of _Initiative_.

       <Grid>